 Next, assess your budget and purchase a high quality mount that suits your needs.

 For the last step - set up your displays.
-We recommend hiring a professional to get the job done.
+We recommend hiring a professional to get the job done or grab a buddy and digital laser leveler to make sure your mount is level.

 5. Setting up Your ScreenCloud Account